ICICI Bank's impressive fourth-quarter fiscal 2014 (ended Mar 31)

-higher operating expenses and increased loan loss provisions.
+offset by rise in both operating expenses and loan loss provisions.

-continued synergies from the company's increased dependence on
+We expect continuing synergies from the company's increased

-domestic loans, an almost stable fund base and market leadership in
+stable fund base and market leadership in the insurance business.

 Headquartered in Mumbai, India, ICICI Bank Limited was formed in